cdpaiva/tiff-data/dev_log.md

 ### Dev log

-* Day 1 (Aug 19)

 The idea of this project is to create a CLI tool that will inspect a TIFF file and print its metadata.
-Even though I can do this by opening the image somewhere else (like ImageJ), it would be cool to have an easy to use tool that did this right away.
-This would also only read the bytes that are relevant to the metadata, in contrast with most tool, that actually read the entire file.
-It's also an excuse to write some C code in a project of my own.
+It's mostly an excuse to write some C code in a project of my own, but it can be useful to quickly inspect TIFF files.

 ### Goals